Plywood Subfloor Types: Choosing the Best Material

 Comparison Of Plywood And Osb

 Plywood is a strong and durable option for subfloors, with excellent water and mold resistance.
 It is also stronger per unit weight than OSB, making it a preferred choice.
-Tongue and groove common flooring plywood is recommended for the best performance.
+Tongue and groove flooring plywood is recommended for the best performance.

 Moisture Resistance